Wes Westmoreland: Legislative service

 In January 2012, Westmoreland was appointed to six standing committees including Agriculture/Environment/Natural Resources, Appropriations on Natural and Economic Resources, Commerce, Finance, Judiciary II and Program Evaluation.
 During the short session of 2012, Westmoreland was the primary sponsor of two bills passed into law, SB 805 and SB 951.
 As a member of the Program Evaluation Committee, Westmoreland added a study to review the process of opening charter schools in North Carolina.

 Other activities

 Westmoreland is a founding board member of Pinnacle Classical Academy, a college preparatory charter school in Cleveland County, serving as board chair from 2014-2017.
+Westmoreland also serves as a director of Polyhymnia, a think-tank that "advances American culture through engagement with the aesthetic and philosophical foundations of Western society".

 In 2013, Westmoreland was appointed to the Rural Infrastructure Authority for the North Carolina Department of Commerce, and elected Vice-Chairman in August 2017, serving until 2023.
-He also served on the board of the directors of the Printing Industries of the Carolinas from 2013-2017, a trustee for Cleveland Community College serving as chair for the 2017-18 academic year, and on the Executive Board of the North Carolina Association of Community College Trustees.
+He also served on the board of the directors of the Printing Industries of the Carolinas from 2013-2017, a trustee for Cleveland Community College from 2014-2022, serving as chair for the 2017-19 academic years, and on the Executive Board of the North Carolina Association of Community College Trustees.

 Previously, Westmoreland served on the Board of Directors of Cleveland County Communities in Schools and the Commercial Graphics Advisory Committee of Spartanburg Technical College.
 He also served as President of the Gardner-Webb University Alumni Association and was a Trustee for Gardner-Webb from 2006 through 2009.